garrandall/popular-music-data/tracks/if-i-fall-you-re-going-down-with-me-dixie-chicks.md

 You're going down with me baby heart and all ohyeah

-Ohbaby I couldn't get any higher
+Oh baby I couldn't get any higher
 This time I'm willing to dance on the wire
 If I fall, If I fall